Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 What is the distance from Boston to Acadia National Park?

 The drive from Boston to Acadia National Park is approximately 280 miles.
 If you’re not focused on a scenic road trip, you can drive from Boston to Acadia in 4 hours and 30 minutes, with no stops.
-This route is essentially following I-95, so while it’s the fastest way there, it’s not going to be very exciting.
+That route is essentially following I-95, so while it’s the fastest way there, it’s not going to be very exciting.

 How many days should a Boston to Acadia road trip take?